nhsconnect/LHCR-Aggregator-Draft-Specification/pages/support/support_glossary.md

 A visual presentation of a Use Case, standardised within UML.

 ## X509 certificate
 A format of public key certificate originally defined in RFC 5280.
-Often colloquially referred to as an “SSL certificate”.
+Often colloquially referred to as an "SSL certificate".

 ## XML
 eXtensible Markup Language is a protocol designed to store and transport data.
 XML was designed to be both human and machine readable.